verticalphotoplacer/VerticalPhotoPlacer/README.md

 ## Contributing

 If you find some issue that you are willing to fix, code contributions are welcome.
-Please read [the development notes](DEVELOPMENT.md) before contributing.

 ## Author